 What is the difference between Power BI Premium and Power BI Embedded?

 Power BI Premium is capacity geared toward enterprises, who want a complete BI solution that provides a single view of its organization, partners, customers, and suppliers.
 Power BI Premium helps your organization make decisions.
 Power BI Premium is a SaaS product and comes with the ability for users to consume content through the Power BI portal, mobile app, and through internally developed apps.

 Power BI Embedded is for ISVs or developers who are building applications and want to embed visuals into those applications.
 Power BI Embedded helps your customers make decisions because Power BI Embedded is for application developers, customers of that application can consume content stored on Power BI Embedded capacity, including anyone inside or outside the organization.
-Power BI Embedded capacity content cannot be shared through one-click publish to Web or one-click publish to SharePoint, and it does not support SSRS reports.
+Power BI Embedded capacity content can't be shared through one-click publish to Web or one-click publish to SharePoint, and it doesn't support SSRS reports.

 What is the Microsoft recommendation for when a customer should buy Power BI Premium vs Power BI Embedded?